lubeda/EsphoMaTrix/README.md

 _Configuration variables:_
 **id (Required, ID):** Manually specify the ID used for code generation and in service definitions.

-**showclock (Optional, seconds):** duration to display the clock after this time the date is display until "showscreen"
+**showclock (Optional, seconds):** duration to display the clock after this time the date is display until next "showscreen"

 **showscreen (Optional, seconds):** duration to display a screen or a clock/date sequence